node-modli/modli-plugin-timestamp/README.md

 const testModli = use('testModel', 'testNEDB');

-// IMPORTANT: Apply the extension by calling the function and supplying the Modli instance timestamp(testModli);
+// IMPORTANT: Apply the plugin to the instance testModli.plugin(timestamp);
 ```

 ## Makefile and Scripts